awsdocs/aws-toolkit-visual-studio-user-guide/doc_source/tkv-document-history.md

-# Document History of the *AWS Toolkit for Visual Studio User Guide*<a name="tkv-document-history"></a>
+# Document History of the AWS Toolkit for Visual Studio User Guide<a name="tkv-document-history"></a>

- *Last documentation update:* Mar 28, 2019
+ *Last documentation update:* March 28, 2019

 ## Document History<a name="doc-history-recent"></a>

-The following table describes the important recent changes of the *AWS Toolkit for Visual Studio User Guide*\.
+The following table describes the important recent changes of the AWS Toolkit for Visual Studio User Guide\.
 For notification about updates to this documentation, you can subscribe to an [RSS feed](https://docs.aws.amazon.com/toolkit-for-visual-studio/latest/user-guide/amazon-toolkit-for-visual-studio-guide-doc-history.rss)\.

 | Change | Description | Date |
 | --- |--- |--- |